AI: it all begins with the algorithm

 The purpose of Artificial Intelligence is to perform certain cognitive functions in place of humans.
 But is the same kind of Artificial Intelligence used in a video game or a social network, or to help make a medical diagnosis, conduct a military operation or operate an air traffic control centre?

-The spectacular progress we read about in the media is mainly happening in consumer applications of AI.
-These applications use algorithms like deep learning, which correlate vast quantities of data to solve certain problems such as pattern recognition.
+The spectacular progress we read about in the media is mainly happening in consumer applications of AI, such as video games, connected objects, online shopping and advertising, image and text generation and automatic translations.

 The critical nature of these tasks poses a whole range of specific challenges that very few technology companies are capable of meeting.